elide-dev/elide/README.md

 ### **"Why not just use [x] or [x + y]?"**

-This is another one that varies so much it defies a stable answer.
+This question is another one that varies so much that it defies a stable answer.
 However, here are some common ones:

-- **Why not just use Node?** This is _way_ faster at runtime, and the toolchain and ecosystem are stronger and more durable.
+- **Why not just use Node?** Kotlin is _way_ faster at runtime, and the toolchain are broader and more robust.
-- **Why not just use Micronaut?** First of all, you should, it's awesome.
+- **Why not just use Micronaut?** You should.
+Micronaut is awesome.
 Elide is just a set of extensions on top of Micronaut.
-Feel free to use it directly, or shortcut and use Elide.
+Feel free to use it directly or jump-start with Elide.
-- **Why not just use Ktor?** Ktor is missing the ecosystem Micronaut has, and is less compatible with GraalVM at this time.
+- **Why not just use Ktor?** Ktor is missing the ecosystem Micronaut has and is less compatible with GraalVM (for now).
-- **Why not put these pieces together myself?** You totally can, and if you already want to try, you should consider contributing instead ;).
+- **Why not put these pieces together myself?** You totally can, and if you already want to try, you should consider contributing.
 It's a non-trivial endeavor, though.
-- **Why develop on the JVM?** Consistency across dev machines, extremely strong industry and ecosystem support, _really_ fast tooling, _full_ typechecking.
+- **Why develop on the JVM?** Consistency across dev machines, robust industry and ecosystem support, _really_ fast tooling, _full_ type checking.
 Coverage and reporting work great.
-- **Why compile for native vs ship on JVM?** Startup time is measured in `ms`.
+- **Why compile for native vs. ship on JVM?** Startup time is measured in `ms`.
 No JIT warmup = instant performance.
-Container replicas don't copy a full JVM footprint.
+Container replicas don't copy an entire JVM footprint.
 - **Why not use Nashorn or Rhino?** Because they are slow and unlikely to get any better.
-GraalVM is fast and likely to get more faster and more stable.
+GraalVM is fast, likely to get faster, and more likely to see updates.

 ## Cold Showers

-Like any approach, Elide is not helpful in all situations, and at this time **should be considered alpha-quality** for use in production as a public release.
+Like any approach, Elide is not helpful in all situations and, at this time, **should be considered alpha-quality** for use in production as a public release.
 Privately, Elide has undergone extensive use in production (see _Adopters & history_ below).
 Even with perfect stability, though, you should consider these points before you pick this
 stack: